Management Discussion and Analysis Report

 |Total ||100.00 ||100.00 |

-2.5 Average Revenue per Employee on consolidated basis
+2.5 Average revenue per employee on consolidated basis

-|Average Rev. per Person ||FY 2006 ||FY 2007 ||FY 2008 ||FY 2009 ||FY 2010 ||FY 2011 ||FY 2012 ||FY 2013 |
+|Average revenue per employee ||FY 2005 ||FY 2006 ||FY 2007 ||FY 2008 ||FY 2009 ||FY 2010 ||FY 2011 ||FY 2012 ||FY 2013 |

-|(Rs. in Million) ||1.54 ||1.87 ||2.14 ||3.27 ||2.37 ||1.85 ||1.93 ||2.51 |
+|(Rs. in Million) ||0.63 ||1.54 ||1.87 ||2.14 ||3.27 ||2.37 ||1.85 ||1.93 ||2.51 |

-Your company is dedicated to maintain the highest level of quality standards andprocesses in its development and delivery teams and overall process improvement to achievethe quality certification.
-Your company has been appraised with CMMI Level 5(Version 1.2)certification recently.
+Your Company is dedicated to maintain the highest level of quality standards andprocesses in its development and delivery teams and overall process improvement to achievethe quality certification.
+Your Company has been appraised with CMMI Level 5(Version 1.2)certification.

-This achievement recognizes your company for best-in-class processes related to design,development and maintenance of software that enables it to be a reliable partner forcustomers to solve their business problems.
+This achievement recognizes your Company for best-in-class processes related to design,development and maintenance of software that enables it to be a reliable partner forcustomers to solve their business problems.

-Capability Maturity Model Integration (CMMI) is a process improvement approach thathelps organizations improve their performance.
+Capability Maturity Model Integration (CMMI) is a process improvement approach thathelps organizations improves their performance.
 CMMI can be used to guide processimprovement across a project, a division, or an entire organization.
 CMMI in softwareengineering provides a framework for the organization to operate at high maturity levelswith the essential elements of management by facts and data-driven decision making.

 The appraisal was conducted by Quality Assurance Institute India Ltd, SEI Partner.